FlowerForWar/I-have-watched-this-and-played-that/README.md

 # I-have-watched-this-and-played-that

 I always struggled keeping track of stuff that I have watched (movies, shows, or anime), and video games that I have played.
-And I'm thinking of creating a user script that does just that.
+I'm thinking of creating a user script that does just that.

 I'll keep this repository for list of ideas to try and figure what works best